Skip to content

 This guide will assume that you have a Platform Administrator Machine that can access both the Internet and the air-gapped network over SSH, this includes SSH access to both the Cluster nodes and hosts for the different offline services described in the system context diagram above.
 This "Platform Administrator Machine" can be your local machine or a bastion host.

-Start by initializing your Welkin Apps config (see the quickstart section here for more info on initializing and deploying Welkin Apps) with the air-gapped flavor by setting the CK8S_FLAVOR environment variable:
+Start by initializing your Welkin Apps configuration (see the quickstart section here for more info on initializing and deploying Welkin Apps) with the air-gapped flavor by setting the CK8S_FLAVOR environment variable:

 export CK8S_FLAVOR=air-gapped